alkem-io/website/content/en/about-investors-information/index.md

 sections:
   - block: hero
     content:
-      title: SAFE SPACES FOR COLLABORATION,
+      title: SAFE SPACES FOR COLLABORATION
       subtitle: ON A PLATFORM DESIGNED TO BENEFIT SOCIETY
       image:
         filename: